ee538/final-project-Eric-Zheng29/README.md

 <p align="center"><img src="img/f1-4.png" alt="TSP videos" width="500"/></p>

 #### Discussion
 When I implementation this functiuon first time, I didn't see the claim, "a list of possible locations with partial name as **prefix**", I miss the key word Prefix, so I return the all nodes' name which contain the input string.
-Finally, I change the find() third parameter from end() to 0, and then it can just return the right results.
+Finally, I change the find() third parameter from end() to 0, and then it can just return the right results.<br>
+Time complexity is O(n)<br>

 ---